jnozzi/cocoadev.com/markdown/MultipleReturns.md

 Taken from Darwin source...

-static Boolean __CFStringEqual(General/CFTypeRef cf1, General/CFTypeRef cf2) {
+static Boolean __CFStringEqual(CFTypeRef cf1, CFTypeRef cf2) {
-    General/CFStringRef str1 = cf1;
+    CFStringRef str1 = cf1;
-    General/CFStringRef str2 = cf2;
+    CFStringRef str2 = cf2;
     const uint8_t *contents1;
     const uint8_t *contents2;
-    General/CFIndex len1;
+    CFIndex len1;

     /* !!!
-We do not need General/IsString assertions, as the General/CFBase runtime assures this */
-    /* !!!
-We do not need == test, as the General/CFBase runtime assures this */
+We do not need IsString assertions, as the CFBase runtime assures this */ /* !!!
+We do not need == test, as the CFBase runtime assures this */

     contents1 = __CFStrContents(str1);
     contents2 = __CFStrContents(str2);